haskell-foundation/foundation-meta/README.md

 stack exec site watch
 ```

-then development pages are accessible on http://localhost:8000/
+then development pages are accessible on: http://localhost:8000/